Contingent vs Retained Search: Which Hospitality Recruiting Model Works Best?

 Retained search is typically used for:

-• Confidential replacements or succession-driven hires
+• Confidential replacements and succession planning

 • Roles with significant influence on brand reputation and operations